 If possible, wait 24 hours before cleaning.
-Not every business can be empty for 24 hours, but waiting 24 hours before a deep clean is ideal.
-If you manage an office building, office park, church, car dealership or any business that can be empty for 24 hours, and if it can be well ventilated in the meantime, you can ensure that the virus isn't lingering in the air before you and your staff, or any cleaning professional, comes into the building for a deep clean.
+Waiting 24 hours is recommended for suspected and confirmed virus exposure areas per the CDC before a deep clean, but even if the virus has never been at your business (as far as you are aware) it's still a good precautionary step to take to help ensure your business is in the clear.
+Not every business can be empty for 24 hours but waiting 24 hours before a deep clean is ideal.
+If you manage an office building, office park, church, car dealership or any business that can be empty for 24 hours, and if it can be well ventilated in the meantime, you can ensure that the virus isn't lingering in the air before our staff comes into the building for a deep clean.

+Focus on areas with high traffic.
+While we clean everything as reasonably possible, our focus is on areas that have the most people.
+For instance, your entrances and exits.
 If you own a doctor's or dental practice, or a business with a daycare center, you probably have an area or areas where children play.
-Every toy, and every inch of that play area, should be disinfected.
+Every toy, and every inch of that play area, will be disinfected.
 Other areas are your restrooms and kitchen areas, locations where people more frequently touch their face.
-Germs can rapidly spread in these two areas, and so these are rooms that you absolutely should be conducting a deep clean.
+Germs can rapidly spread in these areas, and so these are rooms that we absolutely perform a deep clean.

 Replace Your Air Filters.
 The coronavirus is known to be transferred between the exchange of water droplets coughed or breathed into the air.
 Increased ventilation is thought to be important for facilities to limit the spread of potentially infected droplets.
 While you may be running your air systems more, make sure your air filter is new so the system is able to run at its full capacity.